NBISweden/workshop-reproducible-research/docs/conda.md

 ### Optimising for speed

-One of the greatest strengths of Conda is, unfortunately, also is greatest weakness in its current implementation: the availability of a frankly enormous number of packages and versions.
+One of the greatest strengths of Conda is, unfortunately, also its greatest weakness in its current implementation: the availability of a frankly enormous number of packages and versions.
 This means that the search space for the dependency hierarchy of any given Conda environment can become equally enormous,